sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ```{warning} Every optimisation has an equivalent MCP, but not every MCP has an equivalent optimisation problem.
 ```

-### Solving MCPs

-There are three different approaches to solving the MCP and calculate the clearing price of the market:

-* This MCP can be solved directly either with dedicated solvers such as [PATH](https://pages.cs.wisc.edu/~ferris/path.html) or as a feasibility problem (NLP or MILP) using optimisation.
-In simple cases, you can determine the equilibrium solution analytically by deriving best response functions (see {numref}`content:mixed-complementarity:nash-cournot-games`).
-Larger problems, however, are very challenging to solve directly as we are - by definition, due to the complementarity conditions - dealing with non-linear problems.
-* Apply price-search algorithms and iterative methods.
-The general principle of such methods is as follows: we start by making an educated guess on what the equilibrium price $\lambda$ in the game is.
-We present this price to each of the agents in the game and solve their decision problems.
-Those solutions are optimal from their perspective, but may not ensure that demand and supply are matched (Eq.
-(2)).
-Based on the mismatch in demand and supply, we adjust the price $\lambda$ accordingly and repeat this process until we have found the equilibrium price $\lambda$.
-We will not cover these techniques here.
-* For some MCPs, we can derive an equivalent optimisation problem (EOP) and solve it like we do other problems - using mathematical programming languages such as YALMIP or Pyomo and solvers such as Gurobi.
-This builds on the notion that if we can find an optimisation problem that is described by the same set of KKT conditions as the MCP, solutions to that optimisation problem will -- by definition -- also be solutions to the MCP.

-## Use of an inverse demand function
+###  Alternative notation using an inverse demand function

-We can formulate the MCP problem through the use of an inverse demand function.
-Instead of the price-quantity bids of the demand agents, w use a linear relationship between the price of electricity and the demanded quantity to represent the demand side of the market.
+We can formulate the MCP problem using an inverse demand function.
+Instead of the price-quantity bids of the demand agents, we use a linear relationship between the price of electricity and the demanded quantity to represent the demand side of the market.
 The linear equation takes the form of :

 ```{math}
 :label: linear demand